wp-plugins/wp-inquiry-form/readme.txt

 Donate link: http://tinyurl.com/owxtkmt
 Tags:  wp inquiry Form, inquiry Form, inquiry Form wordpress, form, contact form, contact, communication, communication form.
 Requires at least: 3.0
-Tested up to: 4.2
+Tested up to: 4.2.1
 License: GPLv2 or later

-An easy way to add WP Inquiry Form in your pages and post with shortcode[request_message].
+An easy way to add WP Inquiry Form in your pages and post with shortcode [request_message].

 == Description ==
 A page on a Web site that allows users to communicate with the site owner.
 The page has fields for filling in name, email and type of message.